jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 #### State Update Delay

 Although the updates to state appear immediate there is one thing to note.
-After calling `setState` the new value assigned to state isn't available until the Component re-renders.
+After calling `setCount` the new value assigned to state isn't available until the Component `re-renders`.

-So if we were to console.log `count` immediately after it's been updated in handleIncrement we would see it outputs the previous version of state.
+So if we were to console log `count` immediately after it's been updated we would see it outputs the previous version of state.

 ```js
 const hanndleIncrement = () => {